gael-ian/vagrant-bindfs/README.md

 ## Installation

 Vagrant-bindfs is distributed as a Ruby gem.
-You can install it as any other gem with `gem install vagrant-bindfs`
+You can install it as any other Vagrant plugin with `vagrant plugin install vagrant-bindfs`.

 ## Configure your VM